 Visit University of Virginia

-Charlottesville is home to the University of Virginia, which, along with Monticello, is the only UNESCO heritage site in Virginia.
-The historic Rotunda is modeled after Jefferson’s Monticello home and recently underwent a complete refurbishment and modernization.
+Charlottesville VA is home to the University of Virginia, which along with Monticello is the only UNESCO heritage site in Virginia.
+The historic Rotunda at the University of Virginia is modeled after Jefferson’s Monticello home and recently underwent a complete refurbishment and modernization.

 In addition to the Rotunda, the gorgeous campus grounds houses a section of the Berlin Wall, Edgar Allan Poe’s preserved dorm room, and a cool, scenic cemetery.

-Countless hiking opportunities of all levels exist around Charlottesville.
+Dozens of hiking opportunities of all levels exist around Charlottesville.
 The Rivanna Trail is a 20 mile trail circling Charlottesville.
-Make sure to allow time to hike several miles of trails around Monticello and Montpelier.
+Allow time to hike several miles of trails around Monticello and Montpelier.
 The Lewis & Clark Exploratory Center in Darden Towe Park educates visitors about the historic expedition and has nice wooded trails.
-The historic downtown mall offers shop, restaurants, activities, and a nice strolling opportunity.
+The Charlottesville historicdowntown mall offers shop, restaurants, activities, and a nice strolling opportunity.

-Choose from over 100 independent restaurants and eateries in Charlottesville.
-Besides those mentioned in my Charlottesville casual eats article, other places to eat in Charlottesville include Bodo’s Bagels, Mezeh, Mas Tapas, Beer Run, Zinburger, Shadwells, Travinia, La Michoacana, and my latest discovery Jak’ N Jil (chili dog).
+Choose from over 400 Charlottesville restaurants and eateries.
+Besides those mentioned in my Charlottesville casual eats article, other places to eat in Charlottesville include Bodo’s Bagels, Mezeh, Mas Tapas, Beer Run, Zinburger, Shadwells, Travinia, La Michoacana, Ace Biscuit and Barbecue, and Jak’ N Jil (chili dog).

 Cville Hop On Tours offers tours of and transportation between dozens of local craft beverage venues (breweries, wineries, cideries, and distilleries).

 Lodging options in Charlottesville range from ultra-luxury Keswick Hall to vacation rentals.
-I enjoy independent properties, and suggest looking at Inn at Sugar Hollow and Oakhurst Inn.
-A nice option for traditional hotel fans is Hyatt Place—with a super location and near many wonderful restaurants.
+I enjoy independent properties, and suggest looking at Oakhurst Inn—and I want to check out The Townsman Unhotel right on the walking mall.

 Gorgeous farmland surrounds Charlottesville and road trips in the area are a treat.
-When visiting Charlottesville, I usually drive in on US29 from the north.
+When visiting Charlottesville, I usually drive in on US 29 from the north.
 Try the Airport Road alternate route for a different perspective.
-My last two trips, I drove US15 through Orange and Gordonsville and 231 into Cville.
+On two recent road trips to Charlottesville, I drove US 15 through Orange and Gordonsville and 231 into Charlottesville.

-Along 810 north from Crozet is the LOVE sign at Montfair farm.
+Drive along 810 north from Crozet to see this Virginia LOVE sign at Montfair farm.

 Visit Carter Mountain Orchard early in the day for magnificent views and their popular apple cider donuts.
 Arrive early because they often sell out their daily donut stash by noon.
-If you miss out on the donuts, drink a local hard cider while taking in the epic view.
+If you miss out on the donuts, drink a local hard cider while absorbing the epic view.

 Charlottesville Albemarle Convention & Visitors Bureau has two visitor centers.
 One is on the downtown mall.
 The historic train station in Crozet houses the other.
-In addition to providing activities and adventure information, the Crozet visitor center displays and sells local crafts.
+In addition to providing activities and adventure information, the Crozet artisan depot at Visit Charlottesville Visitor Center annex (in nearby Crozet) displays and sells local crafts.

-Have you been to Charlottesville?
+Have you been to Charlottesville Virginia?
 What other things to do in Charlottesville would you suggest?

 Thank you Charlottesville Albemarle CVB for hosting me at Shadwells, Travinia, Hyatt Place, Highland, Montpelier, and on Cville Hop On Tours (to Three Notch’d and Starr Hill).
-All other places mentioned were visited on my own, not on assignment.
-I have carefully crafted the content for the McCool Travel audience.
+And Thank you to The Draftsman for hosting us at the property and Renewal Restaurant.
+All other places were visited on our own, not on assignment.